guyverhl/data-cleaning-normalization/README.md

 ## Normalization
 Then the program will normalize dataframe to first normal form by using `-r` to start.
-Global variable `df` will be used and expend rows containing `\r\n` to ensure each cell only contain one value.
+Global variable `df` will be used to expend rows containing `\r\n` to ensure each cell only contain one value.
 A list `column_with_multi_values` is formed to save columns with multiple values.
 Then by setting index without the particular column, use `.explode()` to append the row to perform normalization.
 ```py